derari/jidget/README.md

 	  * Is very verbose
   * Jidget XML
     * Easy to read
-	  * Thus quicker to adapt someone else's Jidget to better suit your needs
+	  * Thus easier to adapt someone else's Jidget to better suit your needs
 	* Easier to write
-	  * I don't trust tools for fine-grained to do
+	  * I don't trust tools for fine-grained layouting